uiceds/cee-492-project-2025-gasc/cee492_report.typ

   ),
 ) <table-example>

-Consequently, the research team successfully compiled the cross-sectional streambed data provided by the USGS, ranging from 2012 to 2024, into a single dataframe that had the potential to be used for the predictive modeling.
-The Julia language was used within a Pluto workbook interface, where initial cleaning/tidying of the data was performed.
-Cleaning efforts included simplifying and standardizing dataframe descriptions, cleaning and reformatting dates, and removing unnecessary rows and columns.
-Following this, the team began simplifying the ability to visualize the data.
-Figure 5 shows the plots of a sample bridge, with both upstream and downstream surface elevations changing throughout the observed years.
-While this presentation provides an overall view of the streambed elevations across the observed range of years, it can at times be difficult to interpret from a vast legend what profile relates to which year.
-Thus, an additional presentation was chosen.
-In this additional presentation, each observed year for a given structure is provided a separate graph with the previous year’s profile superimposed in a dashed line on the same graph.
-This allowed for easier interpretation of whether the difference from one year to the next was considered a cut, fill, or balance.
+Consequently, the cross-sectional streambed data provided by the USGS (2012–2024) was compiled into a unified dataframe suitable for predictive modeling.
+Data cleaning was performed using the Julia language within a Pluto notebook interface, involving the standardization of descriptors, reformatting of dates, and the removal of extraneous records.
+Subsequently, visualization methods were refined to improve interpretability.
+Figure 5 depicts the upstream and downstream surface elevations for a sample bridge over the observation period.
+While this aggregate view provides a comprehensive timeline, the density of overlapping profiles can obscure specific annual trends.
+Therefore, an alternative presentation format was adopted in which each observation year is plotted individually, with the preceding year’s profile superimposed as a dashed line.
+This comparative visualization facilitates the rapid identification of inter-annual morphological changes, specifically distinguishing between cut, fill, and equilibrium conditions.

-#v(0.3em)
+#figure(
+  image("figures/Figure 5.png", width: 100%),
+  caption: [Example Cross Sections Combined and Plotted in Julia.], ) <proofread>

 Both presentations of the streambed elevations across overserved years were seen as beneficial to the project team and a significant improvement on the native visualization provided by the USGS.
 The Figure 5 presentation allows the observer to account for overall variation of the dataset.
 Contrastingly, the presentation presented in Figure 6 allows, as previously discussed, the observer to account for cuts, fills, or balances in the overall streambed across observed years.
 In the project team’s opinion, the characterization of the streambed year to year as a cut, fill, or balance is seen as the most holistic take on the comparison of streambed profiles.
 The profiles presented in Figure 6 have been normalized following recommendations provided to the project team.
 This normalization allows for comparison between profiles at different structures.

-#figure(
-  image("figures/Figure 5.png", width: 100%),
-  caption: [Example Cross Sections Combined and Plotted in Julia.], ) <proofread>

 #figure(
   image("figures/Figure 6.png", width: 100%),